 - The organisers are not responsible for any illness or injury suffered by the participants when travelling to or from the race or during the race.
 Participants are encouraged to seek the assistance of race staff in the event of an accident or illness.

 - Participants always act on their own responsibility, even when receiving the assistance of race staff.

-- The organisers, Reykjavik Marathon, reserve the right to cancel the race at short notice for reasons relating to weather or other unforeseeable conditions that may present danger for the participants and the race staff.
+- The organisers, the Reykjavik Sports Association, reserve the right to cancel the race at short notice for reasons relating to natural disasters, weather pandemic, or other unforeseeable conditions that may present danger for the participants and the race staff.

 - Participants who consider that their rights have been infringed may lodge a complaint with the organisers.

 - Any complaint must be received in writing by the person responsible for the race before the end of the race.